 - History, Religion, Supernatural, Culture, and Social Issues

 Along the Erie Canal, at the beginning of America’s history, the nation’s culture was being codified.
-Burned Over is a feature-length documentary about the fascinating and influential period of religious fervor and political activism that swept over western New York in the middle of the 19th Century that changed our identity forever.
+Burned Over is a feature-length documentary about the Oneida Community, a free-love commune, and the Fox sisters, two girls who launched the religion of spiritualism.

 - Show treatment